— Ziggy Marley, "Believe in Yourself" (opening theme)

 Concept Album: Arthur's Really Rockin' Music Mix, released in 2001.
 Besides a remix of the show's theme song, every single song in the album is entirely new and never played once in the show.
 The songs in this album double as musical summaries of select episodes and Image Songs of characters, composed in a variety of musical styles.

 Cross Over: Mister Rogers made a guest appearance in one episode where he befriends Arthur.
-Marc Brown later returned the favor when he appeared in an episode of Mister Rogers' Neighborhood, and Arthur (a puppet of him, anyway) visited the Kingdom of Make-Believe.
+Marc Brown later returned the favor when he appeared in an episode of Mister Rogers' Neighborhood, and Arthur (a puppet of him, anyway) visited the Land of Make-Believe.

 Arthur, in "Dear Adil", based his research about Turkey from an Illinois Jack comic; but Adil thought that Arthur was crazy and didn't think what to write.
 Then Alberto shows how the comic was inaccurate and also told him what he he thought America was from TV.

 Aberto: They made me think that every kid in the U.S. went surfing after school, and went home to their skyscrapers, and put ketchup on all their food!
 Yep, you would sure have a weird impression of a place if all of you knew from it came from TV and comic books.

 D.W. also made a mildly bad drawing of Africa to Brain's cousin at day care.
 Granted it was just a jungle scene, but it could have been worse...